Musical note: Pitch frequency in hertz

 Pitch is associated with the frequency of physical oscillations measured in hertz (Hz) representing the number of these oscillations per second.
-While notes can have any arbitrary frequency, notes in more consonant music tends to have pitches with simpler mathematical ratios to each other.
+While notes can have any arbitrary frequency, notes in more consonant music tend to have pitches with simpler mathematical ratios to each other.

 Western music defines pitches around a central reference "concert pitch" of A_{4}, currently standardized as 440 Hz.
 Notes played in tune with the 12 equal temperament system will be an integer number $h$ of half-steps above (positive $h$) or below (negative $h$) that reference note, and thus have a frequency of: